 St Nicholas Church & Community Centre Project

-The church is currently closed due to Coronavirus
+Currently the church is closed due to Coronavirus.

 We hope that you all keep well.

 Like many churches in small villages with low congregation numbers, our church is at risk of closure.
 At the same time, with no public meeting place, shop or bus service, it is more difficult to create a sense of community within the village.
 The St Nicholas Church and Community Centre Project aims to . . . more